 Small grant scheme for Australia Awards alumni

-Alumni proposals that are linked to the below priority sectors will be given priority in the selection process.
+Alumni proposals that are linked to the above priority sectors and those that incorporate gender equality, disability equity, the empowerment of women and girls, and climate action as cross-cutting themes will be given priority and evaluated in the selection process.

-Funding will be available for a maximum of AUD 5,000 per grant project linked to achieving sustainable development goals while responding to the pandemic and the economic crisis initiated by alumni.
-All projects must be completed within 6 months of grant signing.
+Funding will be available up to a maximum of AUD 5,000 per grant project.
+All projects must be completed within 6 months of signing a grant agreement.

 The objectives of the small grants scheme are to:

-• Combine capacities of skilled professionals to achieve common development objectives, and
+• combine capabilities of skilled professionals to achieve common development objectives

-• Establish a platform for sector specialists/organisations to develop linkages/consortiums that can continue to work with/or without the support of a small grant.
+• establish a platform for sector specialists/organisations to develop linkages/consortia that can continue to work without the support of a grant

-The small grants are designed to assist proactive alumni in implementing activities contributing to sustainable development in Sri Lanka.
-Alumni can propose a development related activity that supports Sri Lanka to address challenges in the wake of COVID-19, with a particular focus on gender equality, the empowerment of women and girls, health security, stability, social cohesion and economic recovery connected to the effects of COVID-19.
+The small grant scheme is designed to assist proactive alumni in implementing activities contributing to sustainable development in Sri Lanka.
+Alumni can propose a development-related activity that supports Sri Lanka to address the defined priority areas of climate change, gender equality, disability support and engagement with the indigenous community.

 All Australia Awards alumni currently residing in Sri Lanka are invited to submit applications, including those who studied in Australia through an Australia Awards Scholarship or Short Course, an Endeavour Scholarship or Fellowship.